KSP-RO/AJE/GameData/AJE/Readme_AJE.txt

-AJE is by camlost, with some code by NathanKell and blowfish
+AJE is by camlost, with some code by NathanKell and blowfish AJE includes repainted assets from B9 Aerospace by bac9 and Taverius, used by permission of CC-BY-NC-SA license.

 For docs and readme see the forum thread. http://forum.kerbalspaceprogram.com/threads/70008